 - Disregard of others, including friends and family

 For those stuck in a downward spiral, it’s not uncommon to attempt to quit without intervention, whether due to want, need, or a combination of both.
-This may be done out of shame due to conflicts in life, like challenges at work or at home, or to attempt to take control the situation without letting anyone else know how bad an addiction is getting.
+This may be done out of shame due to conflicts in life, like challenges at work or at home, or to attempt to take control of the situation without letting anyone else know how bad an addiction is getting.
 Unfortunately, this is generally easier said than done.

 Trying to quit, whether going cold turkey or using detox guides available on the Internet, can be both challenging and dangerous, and it’s not uncommon to see rapid relapse rates in patients attempting recovery without professional support.
 For this reason, these individuals may show withdrawal signs, whether short-term or long-term.
 While withdrawal will differ from one substance or activity to another, it is often characterized by symptoms that include: